 This sweet and delicious gluten free Passover apple cake is exactly what you need to bake for Passover!
 Whenever you combine apples and cake, it is obviously going to be scrumptious.
 There isn’t going to be a crumb after you try it because it is so good.

-If you are looking for a treat to enjoy while celebrating Passover, then this easy gluten free Passover Apple Cake recipe is sure to be a hit.
+If you are looking for a treat to enjoy while celebrating Passover, this easy gluten-free Passover Apple Cake recipe will surely be a hit.
 My family looks forward to me making this recipe every year, and I am sure you will want to do the same.

 Just in case you aren’t sure exactly what Passover is, you should take a look at this fun article because it explains everything perfectly: A Gentile’s Guide To Keeping Kosher For Passover.

-One of the things I noticed when you make a matzo cake, you will find it isn’t made the way traditional cakes are put together.
+One of the things I noticed is that when you make a matzo cake, you will find it isn’t made the way traditional cakes are put together.

-First, you will pour some of the cake batter in the bottom layer of the pan; then you place a layer of apples.
+First, pour some of the cake batters into the pan's bottom layer; then place a layer of apples.
 Top the apples with another layer of gluten free batter, and then you are ready to toss it in the oven.
-This way you are sure to get lots of juicy apples in every bite!
+This way, you are sure to get lots of juicy apples in every bite!

 I include a dairy-free option as well for those who are dairy-free!
 If you haven't made a cake with matzo meal before, I am sure you have some questions.
 Here are some things I think you may ask: